Protocentral/protocentral_max30003/README.md

 ![Wearing the Electrode](assets/gif-max30003-openview.gif)

 Java 8 is required on all platforms for running the processing-based GUI application.
-You can download Java for your platform from the Official Java website.
+You can download Java for your platform from the [Official Java website](https://www.java.com/en/download/).

-You can download and install ProtoCentral OpenView from here: https://github.com/Protocentral/protocentral_openview
+You can download and install [ProtoCentral OpenView from here](https://github.com/Protocentral/protocentral_openview).

+Once you have opened OpenView, make sure to select "MAX30003 breakout" under the "Board" dropdown.

 # Connecting the ECG Electrodes